openvir/virusim/README.md

 Currently we're looking for enthusiastic people who are willing to join this open-source and non-profit project.
 Concretely we're looking for:
 - JavaScript/TypeScript developers ideally with a background in 2D/3D rendering
-- Biologists/Immunologists/Virologists/MDs to guide the project and to input useful requirements and domain-specific knowledge
+- Biologists/Immunologists/Virologists/MDs to guide the project and to input useful requirements and domain-specific knowledge ideally with an educational background
 - 2D/3D Designers

 ## License